Raazia4/weather-app/README.md

 # weather-app
-I'm building a Weather App in React JS &amp; CSS
+I'm building a Weather App in React JS and CSS.